 The Sex-Health Paradox:

-As early as the mid 1700s, the first life history tables assembled for human populations indicated that females experienced greater longevity than males.
-Despite varying a number of other population-specific features, this general pattern seems to hold true across many different human populations.
-The paradox, however, lies in the fact that males tend to report better health parameters than females, despite on average not living as long as females do.
+As early as the mid-1700s, the first life history tables assembled for human populations indicated that females experienced greater longevity than males.
+Despite many population-specific features, this general pattern seems to hold true across many different human communities.
+The paradox, however, lies in the fact that men tend to report better health parameters than females, despite on average not living as long as women do.

 Testing the sex-health paradox involves measuring longevity, senescence and health indicators, and has been successfully attempted in numerous studies of human populations.
 Among the nonhuman primates, however, this paradox has only been investigated in the baboons of Amboseli.
 The Amboseli dataset is incredibly rich – spanning 40 years of near-continuous observation and detailed health monitoring.
 And at Amboseli, despite every expectation that baboons too would display this paradox, it was found not to be supported.

 Why would this occur with long-lived, savannah primates such as baboons who so closely resemble our earliest ancestors?
 What can we expect among the callitrichids, with their significant departures from the baboon pattern?
 They are female dominant, cooperatively breeding, shorter-lived and rainforest-dwelling primates.
 At Los Amigos, we are building the robust dataset that is required to ultimately answer these questions.
 Every year, we add another piece of the life history puzzle while monitoring health indicators across seventy animals, two species, and fourteen primate groups.